-Mr. Cosmin Marculetiu is from Sibiu, Romania.
-At age 9, he was discovered in a nation-wide search for artistic talents and accepted into the Academy of Arts and Choreography in Cluj-Napoca, RO.
-Cosmin completed the Academy with honors and also received certification in pedagogy and choreography.
-As a professional ballet dancer, he was a soloist with the Romanian National Ballet in Cluj-Napoca, RO and the touring company Europe Ballet and the Croatian National Ballet in Croatia’s capital, Zagreb.
-In 1992 he was became a soloist with the Landesbuhnen Sachsen in Radebeul (Dresden), Germany where he danced for 10 years.
-Since 2002, Cosmin has established himself as a master ballet instructor in New England He was on the dance faculty of the Boston Arts Academy and artistic associate at Jose Mateo’s Ballet Theatre.
-More recently, he was the ballet master of Festival Ballet in Rhode Island.
-Here he coached, taught and rehearsed students and company members.
-Cosmin has also received excellent reviews for his performances in the various productions from the Boston Globe, the Boston Herald, and the Metro.
-In August of 2010 Cosmin founded the International Ballet Academy of Norwell which is a 501 (c)(3) nonprofit organization dedicated to serve the South Shore of Massachusetts, New England and artistic communities abroad.
+At age 9, Cosmin was discovered in a nation-wide search for artistic talents and accepted into the Academy of Arts and Choreography in Cluj-Napoca, Romania.
+He completed the Academy with honors, received certifications in pedagogy and choreography, and went on to be a professional ballet dancer.
+As a professional ballet dancer, he was a soloist with the Romanian National Ballet in Cluj-Napoca, RO, the touring company Europe Ballet, and the Croatian National Ballet in Zagreb.
+In 1992 he became a soloist with the Landesbuhnen Sachsen in Radebeul (Dresden), Germany, where he danced for 10 years.
+Since 2002, Cosmin has established himself as a master ballet instructor in New England; he was on the dance faculty of the Boston Arts Academy and was an artistic associate at Jose Mateo’s Ballet Theatre.
+More recently, he was the ballet master of Festival Ballet in Rhode Island, where he coached, taught, and rehearsed students and company members.
+In August of 2010 Cosmin founded the International Ballet Academy of Norwell, a 501 (c)(3) nonprofit organization dedicated to serve the South Shore of Massachusetts, and in 2013 he co-founded New England Movement Arts.

 Some of Cosmin’s notable students include: